 Helix Sleep has a great example of how a web designer can funnel people into an interactive quiz to increase engagement.

-You can create multiple-choice, free response, and other quizzes to engage patients.
+You can create multiple-choice, free responses, and other quizzes to engage patients.

 Here’s an example of a Typeform MedTech quiz.

-Patient’s expectations of digital experiences have risen over the past several years, and the website design trends for 2021 reflect this pattern.
-In addition, with so many easy-to-use design tools available, your competitors will continue to refine their design.
+Patient’s expectations of digital experiences have risen over the past several years, and the healthcare website designs trends for 2022 reflect this pattern.
+In addition, with so many easy-to-use design tools available, your competitors will continue to refine their designs.

 Therefore, if you want a professional, sleek website that delivers an amazing user experience and exists on a different level from the competition, contact us today for a free consultation.